bytebase/bytebase.com-old/content/docs/sql-review/sql-advisor/overview.md

 title: SQL Advisor
 ---

-Bytebase provides customizable SQL lint to check common issues in schema change process - it's SQL Advisor, which currently has five forms:
+Bytebase provides customizable SQL lint to check common issues in data change and query process - it currently supports following forms:

 - [**UI**](/docs/sql-review/sql-advisor/ui) - If you use Bytebase as a whole system, SQL Advisor will check common issues in schema/data change process and data query process;
 - [**API**](/docs/sql-review/sql-advisor/api) - If you have your own database management system, it's possible to integrate SQL Advisor via API;